xinwenfu/tst-dht-lab--pcb-2/README.md

 This project jumps start the use of the ESP32 and programming environment.
 An ESP32 development board is used to read the DHT22 humidity and temperature sensor using a [third party sensor library---esp-idf-lib](https://github.com/UncleRus/esp-idf-lib), which has been installed at /home/iot/esp/esp-idf-lib in our Ubuntu VM.

-The hard part is to install the CP210x USB to UART Bridge VCP Drivers and make it work.
+The hardest part is installing the CP210x USB to UART Bridge VCP Drivers and making it work.

 ## Install VirtualBox and Import Ubuntu VM Appliance (.ova)